Refined product formulas for Tamari intervals: Bijections

 \subsection{Equivalent statistics}

 Transporting the ascent and descent statistics, we can interpret the formulas of \cref{thm:fVectorCanonicalComplex,thm:fVectorDiagonal} on other combinatorial families encoding Tamari intervals.
-Here, we provide three alternative interpretations which seem to us particularly relevant.
+Here, we provide three alternative interpretations which seem particularly relevant to us.